5 Ways To Think About Sustainable Travel In 2020

 For tourism to retain this growth and move toward a sustainable future, a greater effort needs to be made to ensure that the pros of tourism significantly outweigh the cons.

-The focus on Tourism for Development in 2017 helped to bring sustainable tourism into the public psyche.
-Moving into 2018 and beyond—to ensure that sustainable travel moves beyond a single year of conferences, celebrations, and social media trending—we must all continue to take action, each and every time we travel.
+Moving into 2020 and beyond—to ensure that sustainable travel moves beyond a single year of conferences, celebrations, and social media trending—we must all continue to take action, each and every time we travel.
 Here are 5 ways you can travel more sustainably and responsible the next time you take a trip.

 1. Sustainable Travel is Off-the-Beaten-Path Travel